OECD sees French reforms boosting GDP growth 0.3 percent points per year

 PARIS The OECD prodded France on Friday to step up the pace of its reforms, though it estimated that those already in the pipeline would gradually deliver tangible economic growth gains.

-Various proposed reforms could boost the country's average growth by 0.3 percentage points annually over five years, the Organization for Economic Cooperation and Development said.
+Various proposed reforms could boost the country's average growth by 0.3 percentage points annually over five years, the Organisation for Economic Cooperation and Development said.

 The OECD's approval of President Francois Hollande's reforms, particularly a planned cut in payroll tax, will be welcomed by the unpopular government as it battles to rein in its finances in the face of anaemic growth.